-Syncope is triggered by reduced blood flow to the brain, which leads to a lack of oxygen in the brain vessels.
-The causes of this circulatory disorder can be very diverse.
-However, the main causes primarily include heart disease (cardiac arrhythmia, heart muscle or heart valve disease, heartworm, pericardial effusion), brain disorders (hemorrhages, tumors), blood pressure disorders, respiratory diseases (lung disease, tracheal collapse), and hypoglycemia in diabetes.
+Syncope is caused by reduced blood flow to the brain, which leads to a lack of oxygen in the brain’s blood vessels.
+The causes of this circulatory disorder can vary widely.
+However, the primary causes include:

-In most cases, syncope occurs completely unexpectedly and without any prior signs.
-The dog suddenly starts to stagger or collapses.
-Sometimes it is only a matter of seconds before it lies unconscious on its side before recovering just as quickly and behaving completely normally.
+In most cases, syncope occurs completely unexpectedly and without any prior warning signs.
+The dog suddenly begins to stagger or collapses.
+Sometimes it lasts only a few seconds, during which the dog lies unconscious on its side, before recovering just as quickly and behaving completely normally.

-Seizures such as epilepsy, which can also lead to temporary loss of consciousness but are usually accompanied by convulsions and uncontrolled defecation and urination, must be distinguished from fainting.
-Affected dogs often show significantly altered behavior for some time after an epileptic seizure.
+Seizure disorders such as epilepsy (see related article) must be distinguished from fainting spells.
+While these can also lead to temporary loss of consciousness, they are usually accompanied by convulsions as well as uncontrolled defecation and urination.
+Affected dogs often exhibit significantly altered behavior for some time after an epileptic seizure.

-Since there is always a risk of sudden cardiac death, especially in cases of cardiac syncope, the animal should be examined by a veterinarian immediately in order to diagnose any underlying conditions as quickly as possible.
+Since there is always a risk of sudden cardiac death, particularly in cases of cardiac syncope, the dog should be examined by a veterinarian immediately to diagnose any underlying conditions as quickly as possible.

-After a general clinical examination and a detailed preliminary report, the attending veterinarian will be able to make an initial diagnosis.
-However, in order to treat the disease correctly, it is essential to clarify the underlying condition.
-With the help of auscultation, ECG (long-term ECG if necessary) and ultrasound examination, heart disease can be diagnosed with certainty in most cases.
-X-rays and blood tests can help to identify respiratory or systemic diseases.
+After a general clinical examination and a detailed medical history, your veterinarian can already make an initial diagnosis.
+However, to treat the condition properly, it is necessary to identify the underlying cause.
+In most cases, heart diseases can be reliably diagnosed through auscultation of the heart, an ECG (electrocardiogram; see related article), a long-term ECG if necessary, and a cardiac ultrasound examination (see related article).
+X-rays and blood tests can help identify respiratory or systemic diseases.

-The treatment used depends on the underlying disease diagnosed and must therefore always be discussed individually with the veterinarian.
+The treatment used depends on the underlying condition diagnosed and must therefore always be discussed individually with your veterinarian.

-The chances of recovery also depend greatly on the cause of the syncope.
-If it can be treated effectively or even eliminated, the prognosis is favorable.
-In the case of underlying heart disease, the prognosis is generally somewhat poorer.
+The prognosis also depends heavily on the cause of the syncope.
+If the cause can be effectively treated or even eliminated, the prognosis is favorable.
+In cases of underlying heart disease, the prognosis is generally somewhat poorer.

-The only form of prevention is regular veterinary check-ups, which help to identify and treat potentially responsible diseases at an early stage.
+The only form of prevention is regular veterinary checkups.
+These help identify and treat potential underlying conditions at an early stage.

 Scintigraphy uses substances labeled with weak radioactive isotopes to visualize pathological changes in the body.
 The image produced is called a scintigram.